irods/irods_docs/docs/developers/logging_library.md

     };
 } // namespace irods::experimental

 // 3.
-Use the logger with your new category! void example()
+Use the logger with the new category void example()
 {
     using log = irods::experimental::log;

-    // Here is the logger with our new category. using logger = log::logger<my_category>;
+    // Here is the logger with the new category. using logger = log::logger<my_category>;

     // This message will be recorded.